-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Patricia Ong
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Patricia Ong

 Patricia “Trisha” Ong is a typical American in that she comes from an immigrant family.
 Born in Burma and of Chinese descent, she grew up in Los Angeles, California.